-Effective handwashing is essential to help prevent bacteria spreading to food.
+Effective handwashing is essential to help prevent bacteria and viruses from. spreading to food.

-Make sure all staff who work with food wash their hands properly before handling or preparing food, including after handling raw food and before handling ready-to-eat food.
+Make sure all staff who work with food wash their hands properly before handling or preparing food, an allergen-free meal, after handling raw food and before handling ready-to-eat food.
 Remember: effective hand washing takes time.
 For a video demonstration, visit the FSA YouTube channel